PacktPublishing/Kubernetes-Secrets-Handbook/ch01/example01/readme.md

 ### The Golang code
 The "Hello World" code perform the followings:

-* start a webserver on port 8080
+* Start a webserver on port 8080.
-* print in the browser the message "Hello from path: *URL path*"
+* Print in the browser the message "Hello from path: *URL path*".
-* print at the console the message "User request the URL path: *URL path*"
+* Print at the console the message "User request the URL path: *URL path*".

 ```Go
 package main